-- Code of Federal Regulations (CFR), Title 24, Part 576; - 25 CCR, Division 1, Chapter 7, Subchapter 20; - 24 CFR Part 91 relating to Annual Action Plan requirements; - 24 CFR Part 58, relating to environmental reviews; - Homeless Definition Final Rule: The Interim Rule, published in the Federal Register on December 4, 2015, cited above, provides the homeless definition that applies to the ESG program;
+- Code of Federal Regulations (CFR), Title 24, Part 576; - 25 CCR, Division 1, Chapter 7, Subchapter 20;

-- Chronically Homeless Definition Final Rule: The Interim Rule, published in the Federal Register on December 4, 2015, cited above, provides the chronically homeless definition that applies to the ESG program; and - Office of Management and Budget (OMB) requirements for Universal Identifier and Central Contractor Registration, 2 CFR Part 25, Appendix A to Part 25.
+- 24 CFR Part 91 relating to Annual Action Plan requirements; - 24 CFR Part 58, relating to environmental reviews; - The ESG Program Interim Rule was first published in the Federal Register on December 5, 2011, and became effective on January 4, 2012.
+The public comment period for the ESG rule closed on February 3, 2012.
+A second public comment period in which HUD was seeking additional feedback and comment on certain, limited provisions of the ESG Program Interim Rule closed on August 3, 2015.
+An updated version of the ESG Program Interim Rule was published in the Federal Register on April 1, 2017. - Chronically Homeless Definition Final Rule: The Interim Rule, published in the Federal Register on December 4, 2015, cited above, provides the chronically homeless definition that applies to the ESG program; - Office of Management and Budget (OMB) requirements for Universal Identifier and Central Contractor Registration, 2 CFR Part 25, Appendix A to Part 25.

-If state or federal statutes or regulations, or other laws, relating to the ESG program are modified by Congress, HUD, HCD, or the state Legislature.
-The changes may become effective immediately and impact the work that was awarded funding under this NOFA.
+If state or federal statutes or regulations, or other laws relating to the ESG program are modified by Congress, HUD, HCD, or the State Legislature, the changes may become effective immediately and impact the work that was awarded funding under this NOFA.

 If there is a conflict between the state and federal regulations, the federal regulations shall prevail.
 In addition, HCD reserves the right, at its sole discretion, to suspend or amend the provisions of this NOFA.
 If such an action occurs, HCD will notify interested parties.
-Awards made under this NOFA are also contingent upon HCD receiving an award letter from HUD for 2021.
+Awards made under this NOFA are also contingent upon HCD receiving an award letter from HUD for 2023.